 3. Konjac sponge

 This isn’t a sponge for your kitchen!
 A konjac sponge is a zero-waste swap for a number of wasteful skincare products.
 It gently buffs away dead skin cells to reveal smooth, brightened skin.
 You can use your konjac sponge to remove makeup — bye bye face wipes — or in place of a cleanser or scrub.
 Konjac sponges last for three months, and since they’re made entirely from the root of the konjac plant (pictured below), can be home composted.
 Skincare fanatics are going mad for these little sponges, which is good news for the environment!

 Did you know that most chewing gum is made from plastic?
 Popular chewing gum brands use polyethylene (the same plastic used to make plastic bags), or polyvinyl acetate (one of the ingredients of PVA glue) to make the stuff we love to chew.
 Once you spit it out, gum takes hundreds of years to break down — and even then, it’s just breaking down into smaller pieces of plastic.
 The good news is, plastic-free chewing gum exists!
 Look out for Simply Gum in Iceland supermarkets, or Chewsy online.

 Shop: Plastic-free Gum

 5. Toothpaste tablets

 Wondering what to do about plastic tubes of toothpaste?
 You can get toothpaste in tablet-form!
 You pop one in your mouth and brush as normal to turn it into a minty paste.
 They come packaged in tins or cardboard, making them a huge plastic-saver.
 You can even get them without fluoride.
-Many online retailers stock Denttabs, or you can check if your local plastic-free supermarket stocks them.

 6. Reusable makeup rounds